ShervinShafizad/ShervinShafizad.github.io/index.md

 <details>
   <summary>See details</summary>
   <p>
--📝Project type: University solo project
+-📝Project type: University solo project <br>
--👥Number of people involed: 1
+-👥Number of people involed: 1 <br>
--🕒Development period: 12 days
+-🕒Development period: 12 days <br>
--🔧My key roles: programmer, level designer.
+-🔧My key roles: programmer, level designer <br>
   I programmed and developed this project alone under the supervision of a design teacher (Max Bradlue) in a short period of time as a part of my university assignment.
   This project demonstrates my Unity 3D skills.
 It's worth mentioning that for designing the environment, I used CGToolKit and not an external software like Maya.
 The 3D art assets were imported from Unity asset store.